In Sharon Creech’s Own Words

 This is a condensed sampling of the Q&A. Read the full interview here.

-Sharon Creech has written 21 books for young people and is published in over 20 languages.
+Sharon Creech has written 21 books for young people and is published in more than 20 languages.
 Her books have received awards in both the US and abroad, including the Newbery Medal for Walk Two Moons, the Newbery Honor for The Wanderer, and Great Britain’s Carnegie Medal for Ruby Holler.
-Her other works include Saving Winslow, Moo, The Boy on the Porch, The Great Unexpected, The Unfinished Angel, Hate That Cat, The Castle Corona, Replay, Heartbeat, Granny Torrelli Makes Soup, Love that Dog, Bloomability, Absolutely Normal Chaos, Chasing Redbird, and Pleasing the Ghost, as well as three picture books, A Fine, Fine School, Fishing in the Air, and Who’s That Baby?
+In addition to Love That Dog, her works include Saving Winslow, Moo, The Boy on the Porch, The Great Unexpected, The Unfinished Angel, Hate That Cat, The Castle Corona, Replay, Heartbeat, Granny Torrelli Makes Soup, Bloomability, Absolutely Normal Chaos, Chasing Redbird, and Pleasing the Ghost, as well as three picture books, A Fine, Fine School, Fishing in the Air, and Who’s That Baby?
 Before beginning her writing career, Sharon Creech taught English for 15 years in England and Switzerland.
 She and her husband now live in Maine.
 You can visit her online at: sharoncreech.com

 Photo credit: Lyle Rigg